 BPA’s obligation to acquire and pay for the Transfer Service costs pursuant to section 14.6 of the body of this Agreement for «Customer Name»’s Transfer Service Eligible Resources is limited to Network Resources delivered over the Last Transfer Segment.

-BPA shall have no obligation to acquire or pay for Transfer Service for Transfer Service Eligible Resources if the Parties have not agreed to include such Transfer Service Eligible Resource and the applicable terms and conditions in the Network Resource section of Exhibit J.
+BPA shall have no obligation to acquire or pay for Transfer Service for Transfer Service Eligible Resources if the Parties have not agreed to include such Transfer Service Eligible Resource and the applicable terms and conditions in section 7 of Exhibit J.

-3.2.3 Customer Obligation to Reimburse BPA
+3.2.3 Customer Obligation to Pay BPA

-BPA shall pass through to «Customer Name» certain Transfer Service costs associated with any Network Resource pursuant to this exhibit and section 14.6 of the body of this Agreement, and stated in the Network Resource sectionof Exhibit J.
+BPA shall pass through to «Customer Name» and «Customer Name» shall pay BPA certain Transfer Service costs associated with any Network Resource pursuant to this exhibit and section 14.6 of the body of this Agreement and stated in section 7 of Exhibit J.

 3.2.3.1 Pass Through of Network Resource Specific Ancillary Services and Other Costs